- 1 Monarch Beach Resort, Dana Point

-Even at 90 years old, La Valencia Hotel (or La V, as it’s lovingly and more commonly known) remains one of SoCal’s most stunning Pacific Coast stays.
+Even at just shy of a century old, La Valencia Hotel (or La V, as it’s lovingly and more commonly known) remains one of SoCal’s most stunning Pacific Coast stays.
 Impressing guests right out the gate with a distinctive pink exterior, the Old World Mediterranean-style estate leans heavily on European influence with common spaces done up in antique furnishings, Spanish mosaics, and plantation shutters.
 Guest rooms throw modern amenities like Egyptian cotton sheets and whirlpools into the mix, while private balconies capture romantic views of La Jolla Cove.

 Dolphin Bay Resort & Spa, Pismo Beach

 Perched on a bluff overlooking California’s rough Central Coast, just 10 minutes south of San Luis Obispo and midway between San Francisco and LA, is the all-suite Dolphin Bay Resort & Spa.
 Spacious suites done up in classic beachy decor and a year-round heated infinity pool are enough to make it a solid stay, but its location is really what’s worth writing home about.
 Take advantage of complimentary bike rentals and navigate nearby coastal trails and the Palisades Bluffs Park—with a little forethought, you can even arrange for gourmet picnic basket.
 If you’d prefer a liquid lunch, the wineries and tasting rooms of Edna Valley, Arroyo Grande, and Avila Valley are just minutes away.

 Surf & Sand Resort, Laguna Beach